qrvey/partner-portal/website/blog/2020-01-31-qsnewsflash.md

 <h2 style="color:#FF8143">Your Feedback Matters</h2>

-A new link has been added to the Partner Portal to gather your feedback.
-Let us know what you would like to see in the Portal and we will make your suggestions our priority.
+A new <a href="https://partners.qrvey.com/docs/faqs/ask-us/"><strong>link</strong></a> has been added to the Partner Portal to gather your feedback.
+Let us know what you would like to see on the Portal and we will make your suggestions our priority.

 <h2 style="color:#FF8143">Enhancement Of the Portal</h2>